Electronics ABC

 Major characteristics of multilayer ceramic chip capacitors

 In order to use capacitors correctly, it is important to understand their particular characteristics.
-This section explains some of main features of multilayer ceramic chip capacitors.
+This section explains some of the main features of multilayer ceramic chip capacitors.

 ●Rated voltage